 PAM for Dummies: Part II

-BYOD polices now predominate, with industry data suggesting that Enterprise BYOD adoption is up to 75%.
+BYOD policies now predominate, with industry data suggesting that Enterprise BYOD adoption is up to 75%.
 Osterman Research, an analyst firm, noted that there are now twice as many personal devices (e.g. iPhones, iPads) in the workplace as corporate-issued.
-The consensus seems to be that banning personal devices simply doesn’t work.
+The consensus seems to be that banning personal devices simply don’t work.
 Essentially, your organization already has BYOD even if you don’t officially allow it.